新加坡华语资料库

 ETYMOLOGY

-• The term “阿窿” (ah long) was derived from the Cantonese colloquial term “大耳窿” (pronounced as daaih yíh lùhng, which literally translates as “big ear hole”) in Hong Kong.
-The usage of this term spread to Singapore and Malaysia, where the three-character term evolved and shortened to a two-character term, “阿窿”.
+• ƒThe term “阿窿” comes from the Cantonese colloquial term “大耳窿” (which literally translates as “big ear hole”) used in Hong Kong.
+Usage of the term spread to Singapore and Malaysia, where it became shortened to “阿窿”.

 例句